How To Travel Light in Europe: Packing Tips for Every Trip

 It can be tempting to pack a couple of extra pairs of pants or T-shirts for your trip to Europe just in case you accidentally spill some food or drink, especially if you’re a clumsy traveler.
 However, you should avoid this if you want to travel light.

-The more you pack, the heavier your bag will be.
-Therefore, we recommend only packing one extra pair of pants or a T-shirt for that time you do drop a slice of pizza or some pasta down yourself in Italy.
-You could probably avoid packing a spare T-shirt because you’ll likely already pack several.
+The more you carry, the heavier your bag will be.
+Therefore, we recommend only bringing one extra pair of pants or a T-shirt for that time you do drop a slice of pizza or some pasta down yourself in Italy.
+You could probably avoid carrying a spare T-shirt because you’ll likely already pack several.

 Read also: Amazing Countries To Visit With a Schengen Visa